bloominstituteoftechnology/Precourse/Lesson7-JS-IV/homework/feynman-writing-prompt.md

 ## What's a `For ...
 In` loop?

 It's a specific type of loop that's best to use with objects.
 This kind of loop was made because it was difficult for other loops to work with objects.
 For example, the `for` loop is great for arrays, partly because the variable used to count and limit the loops can also be used to grab values from each index every time it loops.
-But remember, *properties* (*names*), not *indices* (*numbers*) link data in objects, so doing a `for` loop with objects is harder.
+But remember, *properties* (*names*), not *indices* (*numbers*) pair with values in objects, so doing a `for` loop with objects is harder.

 Fortunately, that's where the `For ...
 In` loop comes in.